NaixGames/ArchipelagoBranchNaix/WebHostLib/static/assets/faq/faq_en.md

 comfortable exploiting certain glitches in the game.

 ## Where do I get the connection information?
-(THIS NEEDS UPDATE)

-When the game is started I will post an achipelago room link and pin it.
+When the game is started I will post a multiworld room link and pin it on the discord server.
-Once you open it, it will open something that looks like the green image I have attached.
-There you can see your username and also the room port (the number after archipelago.gg, so in that example, 57719)
+There you can see your username and also the room port (the number after http://naixmultiworld.duckdns.org/)

 To connect the data you need is your username (also called in games "slot name") and the port.
 Depending on the game is how you need to input that information.
-The port may not appear, and in that case where it says host you need to put archipelago.gg;XXXXX with XXXXX the port.
+The port may not appear, and in that case where it says host you need to put naixmultiworld.duckdns.org:XXXXX with XXXXX the port.
 Ask for help about this if you need to!
 I know it is confusing as I cannot put something that works for every game.

 An IMPORTANT part is that the port number WILL change after some inactivity time.
 Open the room link again and input the port in your login information.
 You will be able to resume your game as normal.
 If the port number does not appear refresh the website and it should be loaded